Plyraa/warden/README.md

 3. For URLs: process MP3 files from the provided URLs
 4. Send the combined list to the Warden batch API endpoint
 5. Display detailed metrics for each processed file

-### Batch Client Example Output

-The script displays comprehensive metrics for each processed file:

-- **Basic Info**: File name and path
-- **Latency Metrics**: Average, P50/P90, Min/Max latency
-- **Interruption Detection**: Whether AI or user interrupted each other
-- **Overlap Counts**: Number of AI→User and User→AI overlaps
-- **Other Metrics**: Talk ratio, average pitch, words per minute
-- **Latency Points**: First 5 latency points with timestamp and value

-### Adapting the Batch Client Example

-You can modify the example script for your specific needs:

-1. **Change the server URL**: If you're running the server on a different host or port
-2. **Add more URLs**: Include additional URLs in the `mp3_urls` list
-3. **Process different local files**: Modify the directory path in `base_dir`
-4. **Custom error handling**: Enhance the exception handling for your use case
-5. **Output formatting**: Change how results are displayed or save them to a file

 ## Integrating with Other Systems